• Skip to primary navigation

 Sprinkle on deviled eggs: A dash of smoked paprika on deviled eggs can give a twist to the yummy dish.

-Rub it on potatoes: Whether you want to roast or fry potatoes, adding some smoked paprika can enhance the flavors even more.
+Rub it on potatoes: Whether you want to roast or fry potatoes, adding some smoked paprika can improve the flavors even more - pair with quick veggie sides under 12 minutes when time is tight.

 Add it to stews and soups: If you want some kick in your dish, include the spice in various soups and stews like ratatouille.